-Watch bunny’s feces daily for any reduction of size or cessation of output.
+Watch your rabbit’s feces daily for any reduction of size or cessation of output.
 By the time the rabbit becomes lethargic, the condition has probably existed up to a week.
 If caught early, hefty doses of laxative (e.g. Petromalt) may propel the fur out; you will see this fur in elongated poops, or poops connected by strings of fur.
-However, more likely is that bunny needs a vet immediately.
+However, more likely is that the rabbit needs a vet immediately.
 An experienced vet may treat this emergency with a combination of force-feedings, subcutaneous fluids (to rehydrate the gut), laxatives, and/or gut propulsants.
 Surgery is a last resort and is generally prescribed if the condition has been allowed to progress too far.
 The best treatment is prevention: unlimited hay and plenty of exercise.

 Rabbit teeth can grow an inch per month!
-Bunny must constantly wear down both incisors and molars.
+Rabbits must constantly wear down both incisors and molars.
 Hay, dried apple branches, untreated wood toys, and thick cardboard are all good for keeping teeth short.
 Problems arise when teeth grow out of alignment.
 A veterinarian can trim the teeth to be even and prevent mouth sores; it may take 3-4 trips to bring the constantly-growing teeth back into alignment.
 Some rabbits may need periodic trimming of their teeth.
 Broken incisors can grow back if the root is not damaged; if permanent damage has occurred due to accident or genetics, your veterinarian can help with surgical options.
 We know many rabbits who have lost their front incisors to maloccusion.
 None have problems with eating, because they can easily lap up pellets with the tongue; however, they may need their vegetables chopped into smaller pieces.
 Tooth problems should be suspected whenever appetite is reduced (e.g. rabbit stops eating hay, then veggies, then pellets), if the chin is continuously moist or there is mouth drooling, when there is excess water drinking, or if there are ocular or nasal discharges that don’t respond to antibiotics.